In this glossary you'll find explanations to abbreviations and other terms you see in articles and Countly dashboard.

 - Event count: Total

 sumreceived for an event key.

 - Event duration: When calculated, shows the duration of an event, usually in seconds

 - Segmentation: Secondary key to slice the data for an event.
 Can be anything like an event key and it is used to categorize the event data.
 An example can be using

 countriesof the user.

-- Exception: An exception is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions.
-This term is usually used in Java / Android world.
+- Exception: An exception is an event which occurs during the execution of a program and that disrupts the normal flow of the program's instructions.
+This term is usually used in Java / Android worlds.

 - Total occurrences: Number of repetitions of a crash or group of crashes.

 - Unique crashes: Number of crashes that happen uniquely.
 In this case, only the first occurrence of a crash type is recorded.

 - Non-fatal crashes: A crash that doesn't stop the application but allows it to run after a crash is encountered.